ismaelpessa/PyMUSE/docs/source/tutorial.rst

     spectrum = cube.get_spec_and_image(center,halfsize,mode='wwm')

-This code will, in addition of extract the spectrum given by ``center = (x,y)`` and halfsize either the radius of a circula/ region or a set of [a,b,theta] parameters defining an ellipse, will plot the spectrum and will show the source that is being analysed in a  subplot/
+This code will, in addition of extract the spectrum given by ``center = (x,y)`` and halfsize either the radius of a circular region or a set of [a,b,theta] parameters defining an ellipse, will plot the spectrum and will show the source that is being analysed in a  subplot

 If you want to insert the input positions and semi-axes in degrees, you can set the coord_system parameter to wcs by adding::